llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 ### Reaching Quorum and Approval

-Quorum is calculated purely on the amount of `For` votes. `Abstain` votes do not count towards the quorum.
+Quorum is calculated using the amount of `For` votes. `Abstain` votes do not count towards the quorum.

 Approval is reached when the quorum is met, and the For votes surpass the `Against` votes.